Skip to main navigation Skip to main content

 Nine out of ten female victims and eight out of ten male victims of sexual abuse knew the offender/person who abused them (Australian Bureau of Statistics, 2005).
 For parents, this means that a report about the sexual abuse of their child is likely to affect or the parent will experience loss in their relationships with family, friends, other trusted adults, their finances, and their identity.

 Researchers examined and described common reactions of parents (predominantly mothers) who discovered that their child has been sexually abused (NSW Health Education Centre Against Violence, 2013).
 The way that a parent experiences and responds to their child’s disclosure, or information about the risk of sexual abuse, is varied and complex.
 A parent will often fluctuate between doubt and belief or minimising the abuse and the abuser's responsibility for the abuse.
 Even parents who are generally supportive of their child can be ambivalent or inconsistent in their responses.
-This part can help you to empathise with and effectively respond to the parent.
+This section can help you to empathise with and effectively respond to the parent.

 Practice prompt